Phoshi/TWiME/readme.md

 VerticalDockLayout: Primary pane along the top, all other windows stacked along the bottom.
 SpiralLayout: Windows spiral towards the middle - the primary pane is half the monitor, the second is 1/4, the third is 1/8, so on.
 SingleWindowLayout: The focussed window is the only visible window.
 Maximised, in effect.
 You can still manipulate the stack as normal, but it will have no effect on this layout.
+SquaresLayout: The windows are laid out in equal tiles.
+HalfSquaresLayout: The primary window is given the left hand pane, all others are tiled equally on the right.

 Usage: